 Any driver who acts in a negligent or reckless manner puts others on the road in harm's way.
 However, driving after having too much to drink is one of the most dangerous behaviors that causes the most harm in the United States.
 According to the National Highway Traffic Safety Administration (NHTSA), almost one-third of all fatal traffic accidents involve a driver who was considered to be legally drunk.
 Thousands more cause other motorists serious and potentially life-changing injuries.

-If you have suffered injuries because someone decided to get behind the wheel while they were drunk, the drunk driving accident lawyers at Dolman Law Group are here to help.
+If you have suffered injuries because someone decided to get behind the wheel while they were drunk, the St. Petersburg drunk driving lawyers at Dolman Law Group Accident Injury Lawyers, PA are here to help.
 We have seen how seriously such injuries can affect your life and we will help you hold drunk drivers in St. Petersburg accountable for their dangerous actions.

 Alcohol can significantly impair a person's abilities to drive a motor vehicle in many ways.
 Alcohol can cause a lack of focus, affected judgment, blurred vision, and other serious impairments that can lead a driver to crash.
 In many situations, a drunk driver may drive on the wrong side of the road or may depart from their lane and cause an often deadly head-on crash.
 A lack of judgment can lead to excessive speeding and/or a delay in reaction time can prevent a drunk driver from slowing down or stopping to avoid a rear-end collision.